 VP, Youth & Education Privacy

 This position will support FPF work on youth and student privacy issues to support the fulfillment of grant deliverables, help respond to technical assistance requests from stakeholders, draft publications and resources, and other responsibilities as they arise.
 The ideal candidate will be a superior writer; have a strong desire to effect change in the world with a focus on compromise, nuance, and bringing stakeholders together to find ethical, equitable, actionable solutions; be able to help translate complicated legal or technical topics for a variety of audiences; have the ability to remain professional and impartial while working in a political environment; and a willingness to support team members.
 The Policy Fellow/Senior Fellow will interact regularly with leading senior figures in government, corporations, academia, advocacy groups, and law firms.

 Importance of Fit

 We are looking for someone who is enthusiastic about exploring the nuances of privacy in society; helping stakeholders reach consensus on ethical and equitable norms, policies, and business practices to address new privacy challenges; contributing to best practices, education, and research on evolving privacy policies and conceptions; and the ability to thrive in a rapidly evolving policy environment.
 An ideal candidate will be able to solve problems with creativity, determination, and collaboration while staying organized.
-An interest in deep legal research, particularly of state laws, is strongly preferred.
+An interest in research that results in explaining complicated issues to various types of stakeholders in an objective way is extremely valuable.

 - Outstanding verbal and written communication skills, including editing and proofreading skills.